 The increasing importance of molecular spectroscopy in various stages of drug discovery and increased R&D in the pharmaceutical sectors are driving the segment's growth.
 There are many multi-component formulations, biopharmaceutical products, and samples of complex matrix and biological origin on the market.
 Various analytical techniques such as spectrophotometry, chromatography, and electrophoresis can be used.
 However, UV spectrophotometric approaches for drug determination are simpler, cheaper, and faster.

 Based on regions, the global molecular spectroscopy market share is divided into North America, Europe, Asia-Pacific, the Middle East and Africa, and South America.

-The North American region dominated the global molecular spectroscopy market, with revenue forecasted to grow at a CAGR of 4.32% to USD 1,511.33 million by 2030.
-The increasing R&D and funding, US researchers investigating materials and molecular structures that may be able to benefit from new and exact scientific instrumentation, and the presence of key market players in the country are the major factors driving the US molecular spectroscopy market.
+The North American region dominated the global market, with revenue forecasted to grow at a CAGR of 4.32% to USD 1,511.33 million by 2030.
+The increasing R&D and funding, US researchers investigating materials and molecular structures that may be able to benefit from new and exact scientific instrumentation, and the presence of key market players in the country are the major factors driving the US market.

 The National High Magnetic Field Laboratory, for example, includes a multi-user nuclear magnetic resonance (NMR) lab facility with staffed researchers at Florida University in Tallahassee, Florida.
 Canada is a prominent North American country.
 The primary cause for market expansion in the country is increasing R&D activity in the pharmaceutical and biotech industries to develop new novel medications for disease management.